SonnyK33/obsidian/Geopoltical Alpha.md

 The market overestimated the danger of ISIS and impact of Covid.
 Constraints would tell you ISIS would be defeated and social distancing would come to an end.
 But you had to respect the market's fear at the time.
 Tactically it made sense to be short.
 Covid forecasts underestimated the number of infections and so overstated the mortality rate (same thing happened for h1n1 and Ebola).
 The CDC exaggerated the mortality for young people in order to scare them.
 CDC models ignored the impact of people changing behavior especially older people.

 The amount of fiscal and monetary stimulus in 2020 was the real story.
 Different than in 2007 or 2017.
-This is what the author calls the beunos Aires consensus.The median voter overreacted to Covid which forced the government's hand in the first stage.
+This is what the author calls the Beunos Aires consensus.
+The median voter overreacted to Covid which forced the government's hand in the first stage.
 But constraints around public savings and employment would push in the other direction.
 The falling mortality and severity would also push parents to want their kids back in school.

 **Net Assessments**
 *Operationalize*